|Application deadline:||we encourage applicants to apply early|

 Pursue your MSc/MRes research project and PhD/MPhil studies here and you'll be able to contribute to, and shape, cutting edge research and innovative technologies of the future.

 You'll be taught by lecturers who are internationally known for their research.
-Choose to study on-campus or via our pioneering on-line platform.
+This programme is offered full-time to study on-campus.

 The department's based on the main University of Liverpool campus, close to the city centre and in a spectacular Grade II listed building.